On the quantitative isoperimetric inequality in the plane with the barycentric distance: Introduction

-\item In the class of convex sets, we will prove the existence of a minimizer of the ratio $ \frac{\delta(\Omega)}{\lambda_0^2(\Omega)} $ (see Section \ref{Section4}).
-We will also study the regularity of the optimal set in Section \ref{Section5} and write different kinds of optimality conditions.
+in two different families of sets. \begin{enumerate} \item We prove that there exists a strictly positive constant $C$ such that the inequality $\ratioo(\Omega)\geq C$ holds for compact connected sets (see Section \ref{section3}).
+Notice that, as already observed by Fuglede, the connectedness assumption is necessary in order to have a well posed problem (cf. Remark \ref{contro-esempioFuglede}). \item The existence of a minimizer of the shape functional $\ratioo$ is proved in the class of convex sets (see Section \ref{Section4}).
+We also study the regularity of the optimal set in Section \ref{Section5} and we write different kinds of optimality conditions. \end{enumerate}